wri/earth-dashboard/README.md

 ## env
 There's an `.env.sample` file you will need to duplicate and rename to `.env` in order to make the app work.
 Populate it properly and that's all.
+You can find information there about the environment variables that are necessary for this project.

 ## Troubleshooting 🤔
 You might run into some problems installing dependencies: